Skip to content

 Centralize your Windows device management

-Gain real-time visibility, deploy software, remediate vulnerabilities, schedule reports, automate maintenance tasks, and access remote devices from one easy-to-use platform.
+With PDQ Connect, gain real-time visibility, deploy software, remediate vulnerabilities, schedule reports, automate maintenance tasks, and access remote devices from one easy-to-use platform.

-What does the restart option do?
+What does restarting your computer do?

 Should you shut down or restart?